keystonejs/keystone-classic/docs/Getting Started/Setting-Up/part-3.md

 Let's fill out our central file, our `routes/index.js`.

-This file is going to export a function, takes in the express app keystone has built for us, and adds on our individual routes.
+This file is going to export a function, takes in the express app Keystone has built for us, and adds on our individual routes.

 The most basic form of it would look like: